tolstoyevsky/mmb/mediawiki/README.md

 | PARSOID_HOST            | Domain or IP of the Parsoid host | http://127.0.0.1:8005 |

 Note, that commenting the `PARSOID_HOST`, `PARSOID_PORT` and `PARSOID_PROTOCOL` parameters deactivates the [VisualEditor](https://mediawiki.org/wiki/Extension:VisualEditor) extension.
 By default, the parameters are uncommented.

+## How to change logo

+Provide a square logo named `kblogo.png` which is 135x135px or 150x150px.
+Note that running the container without providing any logo causes creating the `kblogo.png` directory.
+Don't be confused.
+Simply remove the directory before copying a real logo to `mediawiki`.